mvc-spec/ozark/test/README.txt

 Ozark Samples
 -------------

+ All samples can be compiled using JDK 8 and deployed on GlassFish 4.1 or later.

  o book-cdi: Shows how to bind view template parameters using CDI.
 An instance of Book in request scope is injected in BookController and also accessed directly by the JSP.